isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 The construction of the 3,355-metre second runway was part of Changi Airport’s phase two development, which would include the construction of a second passenger terminal building.
 Despite being shorter than the first runway, the second runway cost 30 percent more to be built, because of inflation.
 The second runway was built on almost entirely reclaimed land and became operational in February 1984.[^9]

-The site of Changi was superior to Paya Lebar for the construction of a second runway.
-The swampy lands around Paya Lebar might cause a runway built there to sink.[^10]

 #### **The Iconic Control Tower**
 ![Alt text for image on Isomer site]
 <div style="background-color: white;">An aerial view of East Coast Parkway and the iconic control tower of Changi Airport, 1996. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>

 The design of the iconic 78-metre tall octagonal control tower came from a design competition held among architects of the Public Works Department.
 It was built at a cost of S$8.4 million, while the building of the taxiway cost S$15 million.
-In 1985, these two structures won awards from the American Concrete Institute for the creative use of concrete in design.[^11]
+In 1985, these two structures won awards from the American Concrete Institute for the creative use of concrete in design.[^10]